 - Beets add a sweet, earthy flavor and a vibrant color to the dish.

-- Fresh herbs like thyme and rosemary: Fresh herbs add a fresh, aromatic flavor to the dish and complement the other ingredients.
+- Fresh herbs like thyme and Rosemary add fresh, aromatic flavor to the dish and complement the other ingredients.

 - Balsamic vinegar adds a tangy, slightly sweet flavor and a caramelized color to the dish.

-- Fresh garlic cloves add a pungent, savory flavor to the dish and enhance the other spices and ingredients.
+- Fresh garlic cloves add a pungent, savory flavor and enhance the other spices and ingredients.

 - Pecan nuts: Pecans add a crunchy texture and a nutty, slightly sweet flavor to the dish.

 - Extra virgin olive oil coats the vegetables and provides a rich, fruity flavor.

 - Kosher salt and pepper are used to season the dish and bring out the natural flavors of the other ingredients.

 Roasted Brussels sprouts and carrots make this gluten-free healthy side dish shine, but you can get creative and use root veggies like golden beets, sweet potatoes, and red potatoes.